 Passage of Arms (1959) The last of the four Fifties books is the best.
 Although it’s not the majority consensus, I’d argue that Ambler’s most complex and assured work begins with the masterpiece Passage of Arms.

 Humor and violence sit together comfortably in this unclassifiable tale.
 Disparate plots interlink: terrorism, bus service, Far East tourism, domestic squabbles, jails of the Third World.
 Because it’s all presented in such an understated way, the reader doesn’t mind being shunted abruptly from one vignette to the next.

 The book’s focal point and main character is a mid-sized cache of weapons.
-The action directly concerning those boxes of weapons takes up only a few pages, and we never see them used.
+The action directly concerning this arsenal takes up only a few pages, and we never see them used.
 The human characters include a charming Indian clerk with inside information, an honorable American businessman who’s in over his head, and the businessman’s well-meaning but blundering wife.
-She encourages her husband to join in a shady deal after being foolishly offended by a misunderstood word.
-(She thinks “chichi”—like “fashionable” or “showy”—is a racist slur.)

 Passage of Arms is a deeply political book, but the author himself doesn’t offer opinions about imperialism, communism, or capitalism.
 There’s much less judgment over the selling of arms than in the early books.